Red Kitchen Paint & Other Paint Colors’ Impact on Eating

 Blue: The Appetite Suppressant

 Calming blue benefits both mind and body, including our appetite.
 When we see this color, our brains release chemicals that soothe our systems, slowing down our metabolism.
-And it’s rarely found in nature (as opposed to, say, green or red), so researchers postulate that it curbs the appetite naturally.
+And it’s rarely found in nature (as opposed to, say, green or red), so researchers postulate that it naturally curbs the appetite.
 That’s because our bodies don’t have an automatic “I’m hungry” response when we see it.

 Some weight-loss experts even recommend using blue plates, alongside smaller utensils, to naturally help yourself eat less.
 If you want to lose weight, try painting your eating space with a calming shade of blue.

 Your kitchen and dining room color plays a big role in whether you want to stimulate, soothe, or slow your appetite.
 Help yourself eat healthier by picking the right hue for you.